Nuria Iturrioz

-Nuria Iturrioz (born 16 December 1995) is a Spanish professional golfer on the Ladies European Tour and LPGA Tour.
+Nuria Iturrioz (born 16 December 1995) is a Spanish professional golfer on the Ladies European Tour (LET) and LPGA Tour.
+She has five LET career wins, including the 2016 and 2019 Lalla Meryem Cup, 2019 Omega Dubai Moonlight Classic and the 2023 La Sella Open.

+Amateur career

+Iturrioz was born in Palma de Mallorca and had a successful amateur career.
+She was part of the National Team and represented Spain in the European Girls' Team Championship and European Ladies' Team Championship.
+In 2012, she won the Madrid Ladies Championship and was runner-up at the Spanish National Ladies Championship behind Camilla Hedberg.

+She won the 2013 Spanish International Stroke Play, and the 2014 Spanish International Stroke Play ahead of Ana Peláez in second.
+In 2015, she was runner-up at the 2015 Portuguese International Ladies Amateur Championship, one stroke behind Olivia Cowan, and won the 2015 Internationaux de France U21 – Trophée Esmond, beating Agathe Laisné 4&2 in the final.

+She won the 2015 Vagliano Trophy with continental Europe.

+Professional career

-Iturrioz turned professional in 2015 after she finished fourth at the Ladies European Tour Qualifying School Final, and joined the LET in 2016.
+Iturrioz turned professional in 2015 after she finished fourth at LET Q-School, and joined the LET in 2016.
 She won the Lalla Meryem Cup as a rookie and finished 10th on the Order of Merit rankings, but missed out on the LET Rookie of the Year award to Aditi Ashok.

-She won the Lalla Meryem Cup again in 2019 and won two more tournaments in quick succession including the Omega Dubai Moonlight Classic to finish fourth on the 2019 Ladies European Tour Order of Merit rankings.
+In 2019, she won the Lalla Meryem Cup again and won two more tournaments in quick succession including the Omega Dubai Moonlight Classic to finish fourth on the 2019 Ladies European Tour Order of Merit rankings.

 Iturrioz finished tied for 72nd at the final stage of the 2017 LPGA Qualifying Tournament to earn membership for the 2018 Symetra Tour season.
 She received one of two sponsor invites for the 2019 Women's PGA Championship, where she made the cut.
+She took the lead at the 2019 Symetra Tour Championship with an opening round of 67.
 At the 2019 LPGA Qualifying Tournament, she tied for 30th to earn membership for the 2020 LPGA Tour season.

+She was runner-up at the 2019 Australian Ladies Classic, the 2020 Open de España Femenino behind Emily Kristine Pedersen, and also at the 2021 Tipsport Czech Ladies Open, behind Atthaya Thitikul.

+In 2023, Iturrioz won the team event at the Aramco Team Series – Florida in May together with Pauline Roussin and Trish Johnson.
+She also held the lead in the individual event by one stroke over compatriot Carlota Ciganda heading into the last day, but a final round 83 saw her finish in a tie for 28th.
+She won the La Sella Open in July and the Campeonato de España in Málaga in December.